Swollen Lymph Nodes and HIV: What to Know

 • Armpits (axillary): soft, movable lumps high in the armpit

-• Groin (inguinal): small, often pea sized nodes in the crease where the leg meets the pelvis
+• Groin (inguinal): small, often pea-sized nodes in the crease where the leg meets the pelvis

 Some people with early HIV do not notice any clear symptoms at all, including lymph node changes.
 That is another reason symptoms alone, whether present or absent, cannot be used as a reliable test.